How do you bake a cake?

 Baratie (42-68)

 I feel like it's at this point where One Piece is really starting to heat up.
-To be honest, I get the feeling that the adolescent demographic for One Piece didn't think Syrup Village was cool enough, so Baratie is much higher stakes and has so much more happening as a result.
+To be honest, I get the feeling that the adolescent demographic for One Piece didn't think Syrup Village was epic enough, so Baratie is much higher stakes and has so much more happening as a result.
 Just a hunch.

 Regardless, while playing with their new ship, the crew discovers Yosaku and Johnny, the former suffering from scurvy.
 Food has been a motivation here and there throughout this saga, but it's this incident that brings to their attention that they need a cook to aboard their ship.